hector-medina/gstock-test/README.md

 3. Run the container.

-This command will create two containers: api and database containers.
+This command will create three containers: api, MySQL database and phpMyAdmin containers.

 ```sh
 docker-compose up